jcfs/gs/README.md

  -p, --port      <ports> The port(s) to scan (ex: "1", "1-10", "1,2,3")
  ```
 #### General
-There are two types of scan currently implemented, the port scan and the subdomain enumeration scan.
+There are two types of scans currently implemented, the port scan and the subdomain enumeration scan.
 The port scan will
 do a connect-scan to the specified ports on the target host.
 The domain enumeration scan will enumerate all the valid
 subdomains of a given domain based on an argument or file list.